0

 Frame

-For comparison’s sake, the popular Schwinn 270 (which is a great bike by the way) only weighs about 90 lb.
+For comparison’s sake, the popular Schwinn 290 (which is a nice bike by the way) only weighs about 108 lb.

-Flywheel weight might not be as crucial on recumbents as it is on a spin cycles, where you’re more likely doing higher intensity workouts.
+Flywheel weight might not be as crucial on recumbents as it is on indoor cycles, where you’re more likely doing higher intensity workouts.

 But having a heavier flywheel on your recumbent is still going to give you a smoother ride and ability to access more overall resistance.

-Overall, the R92 scores highly in the frame department- I like the heavy-duty frame and heavier flywheel.
+Overall, the R92 scores highly with its heavy-duty frame and heavier than normal flywheel.

 Seat

-The seat on the R92 is oversized and covered with a thick padding- go ahead and check off those first 2 boxes.
+The seat on the R92 is oversized and covered with a thick padding, so we can go ahead and check off those first 2 boxes.

-But the backrest isn’t adjustable.
-The seat itself is easily adjusted horizontally along the frame to match your height.
+The backrest isn’t adjustable, but the seat itself is easily adjusted horizontally along the frame to match your height.

 Although it would be nice to see an adjustable backrest too, at least Sole designed the seat on this bike to recline slightly for a more comfortable sitting position.